Support Process Information

 - The technician aims to resolve the issue then-and-there, contacting other members of the OIT department on the user's behalf if the resolution can be immediate.

-- If no immediate solution is possible, the technician will create a work order (sometimes called a "footprint" because of the software OIT uses).
+- If no immediate solution is possible, the technician will create a work order.
 At this point, they should verify the user's contact details, and make absolutely certain that the issue is recorded as the user would like it recorded.

 - The work order is then assigned to the Help Desk coordinator who reviews the issue and ensures that there is no missing information.
 At this point, there is a chance that the user will receive a call back to verify a missing piece of information.

 - The coordinator then uses their experience, and a very long list of every OIT resource and their support personnel, to assign the work order to the member of OIT best suited to solve the issue.